The spooky season is upon us. That means you're busy setting up your house for Halloween parties and trick-or-treaters.

 Stick each end into a pumpkin, and your pumpkin will look like it has rabies.
 Carving pumpkins is overrated anyway—this is definitely the easy way out.

-This skeleton is a perfect addition to an indoor Halloween display.
-Make it the centerpiece of your dinner table, or use it as an accent on a coffee table.
+These skeletons are a perfect addition to an indoor Halloween display.
+Make them the centerpiece of your dinner table, or use them as accents on a coffee table or windowsill.

 This zombie may not look like the zombies from The Walking Dead, but it's still a frightening addition to your outdoor decor.
 Set up a haunted graveyard on your front lawn, and stick this poor soul's arms and head into the ground.